rsksmart/devportal-1.0/guides/flyover/design-architecture.md

 ### Unsuccessful Call

-Fast bridge interactions when the call on behalf of the user is unsuccessful.
-The LP keeps the call fee and the rest is refunded to the refund RSK address.
+Flyover interactions when the call on behalf of the user is unsuccessful.
+The LP keeps the call fee and the rest is refunded to the RSK refund address.

 ![Unsuccessful Call](/assets/img/guides/flyover/unsuccessful-call.jpeg)

 ### No call

-Fast bridge interactions when the LP fails to call the LBC on behalf of the user.
-The LBC slashes the LP’s deposit and refunds the user on the refund RSK address.
+Flyover interactions when the LP fails to call the LBC on behalf of the user.
+The LBC slashes the LP’s collateral and refunds the user on the RSK refund address.

 ![no call](/assets/img/guides/flyover/no-call.jpg)